Natural Area Enhanacement Plan

 Tommy Thompson Park represents the largest area of existing natural habitat on the central Toronto waterfront and provides one of the best opportunities for habitat creation, restoration and enhancement using principles and techniques that are appropriate with the unique characteristics of the park.
-One of the main advantages to initiating habitat projects at TTP is that the entire spit of land, with the accompanying embayments, was man-made and initially contained a poor suite of habitats.
+One of the main advantages to initiating natural area enhancement and habitat projects at Tommy Thompson Park is that the entire spit of land, with the accompanying embayments, was man-made and initially contained a poor suite of habitats.
 Through habitat creation and enhancement projects, functional and even critical habitats for a wide range of species are created where none existed before.
 The habitat work completed to date include some of the best examples of Great Lakes coastal habitat restoration and are being used as a template for additional work outside the GTA.

 The natural area restoration and development component can be broken down into four main categories: wetland development, embayment enhancement, terrestrial habitat creation and enhancement and essential habitat creation.